Braces vs aligners: the advantages of clear aligners

 Braces

-The first point to consider when comparing removable invisible aligners vs braces orthodontics is their level of discreteness.
-In general, braces are less discreet than aligners, since they can be visible from the outside when a person smiles or opens their mouths.
-That’s because they are placed on the vestibular side (visible part of the tooth), so whether they are metal (traditional or self-ligating) or clear (ceramic or sapphire brackets), they will always be less discreet than aligners.
+The first point to consider when comparing removable invisible aligners vs braces orthodontics is their level of discretion.
+In general, braces are less discreet than aligners, since they are usually visible from the outside when a person smiles or opens their mouth.

 Lingual braces, on the other hand, are the single exception to visible braces.
 They are placed on the lingual side (part of the tooth facing inside the mouth), so they are not as visible from the outside.
+You pay a premium for this additional technicality, with prices reaching up to £7,000 for them to be fitted on the inside of your teeth.

 Aligners

-As for the aligners, they tend to be more discreet than traditional braces.
-Why?
-Well, because instead of pieces attached to the teeth, they are splints that adapt completely to the anatomy of the teeth, and since they’re transparent, they’re almost imperceptible by others.
+The benefit of that is that they're made to adapt completely to the anatomy of your teeth, and since they’re transparent, they’re almost imperceptible to others.
 Aligners allow you to talk and smile without anyone noticing that you wear orthodontics, making them perfect for people who work with their image or simply for those who want to maintain their usual appearance while undergoing treatment.
 This feature is extremely important to many patients deciding between dental aligners vs braces.

-As mentioned, braces are a type of fixed orthodontics.
-Therefore, patients are unable to stop wearing them at any time until the treatment is finished.
-What are the drawbacks of being fixed?
 Well, they can’t be removed to practice sports with a risk of impact, nor can they be removed for dental hygiene or the consumption of certain foods, all of which we’ll address later.
-Their inability to be removed for convenience is important when comparing braces vs clear aligners.

 Orthodontic specialist showing off Impress clear aligners